-ENG 495.
+ENG 492.
+SPECIAL TOPICS IN ENGLISH.
+Current developments or independent study in English.
+1-6 ENG 495.
 APPROACHES TO TUTORING WRITERS.
 Theoretical and practical approaches to individual writing instruction for Writing Center tutors.
 Prerequisite: permission of instructor.
-1 (maximum 6 semesters)
+1 (maximum 6 semesters) CUR 456.
+TRENDS IN THE TEACHING OF LANGUAGE ARTS.
+See CUR 456 in the Division of Teacher Education.